RickGelhausen/HRIBO_ReadTheDocs/docs/source/extended-workflow.rst

 Now that all the required files are prepared, we can start running the workflow, either locally or in a cluster environment.

-.. warning:: if you have problems running ``deepribo``, please refer to :ref:`Activating DeepRibo <workflow-configuration:Activating DeepRibo>`.
+.. warning:: if you have problems running ``deepribo``, please refer to :ref:`Activating DeepRibo <source/workflow-configuration:Activating DeepRibo>`.

 .. warning:: before you start using ``snakemake`` remember to activate the environment first.